-As I have consulted with leaders and teams over the last weeks and months, people are craving hope and wishing for more clarity, connection, and courage in this time of chaos.
+As I have consulted with leaders and teams, I know people are craving hope and wishing for more clarity, connection, and courage in this time of chaos.
 The unsteady ground has already shaken many people loose, financially, emotionally, mentally, and relationally.
 It does not seem like the ground will stop shaking soon.
 Yet others, at least financially, are doing well right now.
 Quite well.
 But finances are only one facet of our ability to cope and thrive in life.
-I do not mean to diminish the real advantage stable finances have against much of the crisis we are in right now; but all of us no matter our circumstance may feel that we are floating somewhere between a lost world and new world.
+I do not mean to diminish the real advantage stable finances have against much of the crises we face; but all of us no matter our circumstance may feel that we are floating somewhere between a lost world and new world the needs to emerge.

 Could Spiritual Intelligence be a key?

 Enhanced spiritual intelligence is accessible to anyone wanting to explore a deeper and higher way of being with others, themselves, in society and with their higher power.
 It fosters clarity, connection, and courage.

 Just to recap a few highlights: Signs of high SQ include an ability to think out of the box, authentic humility, and an access to energies that come from something higher – beyond the ego, and our physical, cognitive, or emotional selves.

 Operating from Spiritual Intelligence may allow us to make more wise and compassionate decisions and be a calm and healing presence for ourselves, loved ones and those in our business and community.

 Despite the confusion and uncertainty if we spend some time getting clear on our sense of purpose will be an anchoring exercise in these storms.
 How have you defined your inner purpose and your outer purpose?
 Are they aligned?
 Does your reason for being fit with your business or organizational goals?
 How about in your community organizations and faith groups?